sgrassie/sgrassie.github.io/Snow/_posts/2014-02-08-moved-blog-to-snow-and-github.md

 ## Enter snow
 Github provide a way of hosting a website, for free, it's called Github Pages.
 Using a tool called Jekyll, it is possible to take a series of Markdown files and generate a static html website from them.
 The only drawback to Jekyll is that that it's written in Ruby, it can be a pain to configure on Windows, and I'm primarily a windows kind of guy.

 It's also true that the vast majority of guides/tutorials out there for running a blog with Jekyll assume that you'll be doing it on either a Mac or a Linux machine.
 I work entirely on Windows, and there is no way I'm going to try to configure Ruby on all the machines I use (or might use).

-Sandra.Snow is written in C#, and uses Nancyfx to process the markdown into static html, exactly like Jekyll.
+[Sandra.Snow](https://github.com/Sandra/Sandra.Snow) is written in C#, and uses [Nancyfx](https://github.com/nancyFx/Nancy) to process the markdown into static html, exactly like Jekyll.
 I'm not sure about the name myself, but there you go.

-    public class Test()
-    {
-	public Test()
-	{
-	}

-    }
+Over the next few posts I'll go over how I switched my blog from a hosted Wordpress to a staticly generated site using Snow.